JoaquinFernandez19/3Shards/README.md

 Used html, css, js.

 ## VERY MESSY AND OLD CODE BE CAREFUL
-This was made a lot ago, in times when i was really starting to learn web development, Still, i have this repo in a way to reperesent how i learned the basics of html and css.
+This was made a long time ago, in times when i was really starting to learn web development, Still, i have this repo in a way to reperesent how i learned the basics of html and css.

 ### No way to update it